 Available documentation indicates that residual contamination from AWE related work is indistinguishable from non-AWE related contamination.
 This facility was undergoing soil removal and site remediation under USEPA Superfund projects program.
-Final Status Surveys were reportedly completed in July 2004.
+The last step of the remediation process was the removal of all radioactive materials from the site of the former Shattuck Chemical Company Site, OU8, which was completed in July 2006.